Last updated

 Your third-party risk management program is only as effective as the data it relies on.
 If you use security questionnaires, try to use a well-tested template, and if you use security ratings, look for ones that adhere to the Principles of Fair and Accurate Security Ratings.

-• Transparency: UpGuard believes in providing complete and timely transparency to our customers and any organization that wants to understand its security posture, which is why we offer a free trial of our product.
+• Transparency: UpGuard believes in providing complete and timely openness to our customers and any organization that wants to understand its security posture, so we offer a free trial of our product.

-• Dispute, Correction, and Appeal: UpGuard is committed to working with customers, vendors, and any organization that believes their score is not accurate or outdated.
+• Dispute, correction, and appeal: UpGuard is committed to working with customers, vendors, and any organization that believes its score is inaccurate or outdated.

-• Independence: No commercial agreement, or lack thereof, gives an organization the ability to improve its security rating without improving its security posture.
+• Independence: No commercial agreement, or lack thereof, allows an organization to improve its security rating without improving its security posture.

-• Confidentiality: Any information disclosed to UpGuard during the course of a challenged rating or dispute is appropriately protected.
-Nor do we provide third parties with sensitive or confidential information on rated organizations that could lead to system compromise.
+• Confidentiality: Any information disclosed to UpGuard during a challenged rating or dispute is appropriately protected.
+We do not provide third parties with sensitive or confidential information on rated organizations that could compromise the system.

 What is a third-party risk?